Special offer

 Creating a carer’s leave policy

-Why is creating a carer’s leave policy useful?
+Why is it beneficial to create a carer’s leave policy?

-Not only does this potentially take some of the pressure off your employees, it also means that you are potentially more likely to retain and attract talent.
-It can help your workplace culture become more inclusive, making your roles more attractive to top candidates who otherwise may feel that they have too many additional caring responsibilities at home to take it on.
+Creating a carer’s leave policy can take some of the burden off your employees with a generous allowance that combines paid and unpaid time off to spend on their caring duties.
+Having a dedicated policy in place also means that you are potentially more likely to retain employees and attract top talent.
+It can help your workplace culture become more inclusive, making your open roles attractive to candidates who otherwise may feel that they have too many additional caring responsibilities at home to take on the position.

 Recent HR Policies Articles